 Matt.
 8:10-12 (NKJV)

 When Jesus heard it, He marveled, and said to those who followed, “Assuredly, I say to you, I have not found such great faith, not even in Israel!
 And I say to you that many will come from east and west, and sit down with Abraham, Isaac, and Jacob in the kingdom of heaven.
 But the sons of the kingdom will be cast out into outer darkness.
 There will be weeping and gnashing of teeth.”

 The sons of the kingdom that are cast out are the Jews.
 Israel should have been the place where faith in God was found, but Jesus says otherwise.
 The many that come from east and west are of the Gentiles.
 They are found in the kingdom of heaven while those of privilege and natural descent are excluded.
 The Jews in Judaism walk by sight.
 It is not by faith (Rom.
 9:30-33).
 But the story of the healing of the centurion’s servant does afford us another opportunity to show the difference in character between Matthew’s and Luke’s gospels (Matt.
 8:5-13, Luke 7:1-10).
 In Matthew the Spirit of God has the centurion himself coming to Jesus.
 This is so the centurion and his faith may serve as a type for the Gentiles entering the kingdom of heaven.
-This is a dispensational transition, one of many found in Matthew.
+This is evidence of the transition between dispensations about to take place, one passage of many that can be found in Matthew.
 However Luke’s emphasis is a simple moralistic lesson of the low estate of man, rather than trying to impress a kingdom characteristic.
 In Luke the leaders of the Jews and the centurion’s friends are intermediaries for him.